-In the Color Channel selection menu you can select from the following options:
+In the Color Filter selection menu you can select from the following options:

 If Tracks are selected in the Viewport, they can be added to the list using this command.
 This can also be done per RMB: Assign to Object.